Vidsneezes/GGJ2021/README.md

 Next go to the "clue1_frequencyCode" game object scroll its components until you find the Toggle Game Variable, in its reference it has 'gotFrequency'

+When adding a Game Variable you must also label it with a 'GameVariable' Label found at the lower right corner of the inspector when you click on a game variable asset.

+Beforing testin make sure to build the variables via the menu item Tool/Build Variables while in the GameGlue scene

 How you develop the logic depends on you, but the game variables will be used to know what point of the game the player is in.